cecid/hermes-docs/docs/source/installation.rst

   .. image:: _static/images/5-1-2-1.png

 Set the value of :guilabel:`Signing Required` to :literal:`true`.
-For detailed settings of the partnership, please refer to :doc:`AS2_configuration` or :doc:`ebMS_configuration`.
+For detailed settings of the partnership, please refer to :doc:`as2_partnership` or :doc:`ebms_partnership`.

   .. image:: _static/images/5-1-2-2.png